dioannidis/usbasp/README.md

 Firmware version 1.06 (2020-09-14) eatures a default SCK clock of 1.5Mhz and automatic SCK slowing if target does not respond.

+## development plans
+Recognize when the target device is in debugWIRE mode, and send the dW command to enter ISP mode.